rocknsm/rock-docs/docs/services/filebeat.md

 #### Service

-The filebeat service is configured and enabled on startup.
+FSF is deployed as a systemd unit, called `filebeat.service`.
+This service is configured and enabled on startup.
 This can be verified with either:

 `$ sudo rockctl status`